Batchelor Obituaries

 Obituary published in the "Southern Standard" 26 Dec 1963

-H L BATCHELOR, aged 89, of Arkadelphia, died late Sat night at home.
-Mr BATCHELOR was a retired farmer, and he had served as Clark Co deputy sheriff and as a bank collector here.
+Clark Co deputy sheriff and as a bank collector here.
 He was a member of the First Baptist Church, and formerly was a member of the Masonic Lodge.

 He was born May 23, 1874, Putnam County GA, he was married 66 years ago in GA to Miss Elizabeth (Bessie) BRYANT.
 He came to Arkadelphia 43 years ago.